Chris Taylor (comedian)

-Christopher Thornton Taylor (born 15 July 1974) is an Australian comedy writer, performer and broadcaster from Sydney.
-As a member of The Chaser, he is best known for co-writing and appearing on satirical ABC Television shows CNNNN (2002–2003) and The Chaser's War on Everything (2006 – July 2009).
+Christopher Thornton Taylor (born 15 July 1972) is an Australian comedy writer, performer and broadcaster from Sydney.
+As a founding member of The Chaser, he is best known for co-writing and appearing on satirical ABC Television shows CNNNN (2002–2003) and The Chaser's War on Everything (2006 – July 2009).
 He formerly co-hosted the drive radio show Today Today (2004–05) on Triple J with fellow Chaser member Craig Reucassel, and in 2007, he wrote the musical comedy Dead Caesar.
 Taylor also hosted the mini documentary series 'Australia's Heritage: National Treasures'.

 In 2010, with his Chaser colleague Andrew Hansen, Taylor made a musical comedy series for Triple J titled The Blow Parade, which became the number one podcast in the country, and won the 2010 ARIA Award for Best Comedy Release.
 In 2019, Taylor was the creator and co-writer of the drama Upright starring Tim Minchin.
-The series screened to critical acclaim in both Australia and the UK.

 Early years

 Taylor grew up on Sydney's Northern Beaches and North Shore and attended Shore School, North Sydney.

 After completing secondary school, Taylor undertook an arts degree at the University of Sydney, and also studied play-writing at NIDA.
 But at 21 he abandoned play-writing and went back to university to study journalism at University of Technology, Sydney.
-In 1997 he moved to Melbourne after the ABC offered him a journalism cadetship there.
+In 1997, he moved to Melbourne after the ABC offered him a journalism cadetship there.

-For five years Taylor worked as an ABC journalist, including two years as a court reporter.
-He covered cases including the murder of toddler Jaidyn Leskie, the fatal Longford gas explosion and the unsuccessful defamation action by the then Victorian premier Jeff Kennett against The Australian.
+For five years, Taylor worked as an ABC journalist, including two years as a court reporter.
+He covered cases including the murder of toddler Jaidyn Leskie, the fatal Longford gas fire and the defamation action by the then Victorian premier Jeff Kennett against The Australian.
 Taylor then moved back to Sydney in 2001 to work full-time for The Chaser's newspaper, and ultimately became a Chaser member.

-Chris is also a cricketer and plays in an amateur team "The Mighty Ducks" with Julian Morrow and Charles Firth.
+Taylor is also a cricketer and plays in an amateur team "The Mighty Ducks" with Julian Morrow and Charles Firth.